OutSystems/docs-bestpractices/src/lifecycle/devops/devops-in-outsystems.md

 [MonitorProbe](https://www.outsystems.com/forge/component-overview/4559/monitorprobe), an open-code component available for free download from the Forge, can be used to expose all the relevant OutSystems monitoring data through a set of REST APIs of a specific environment.

-Like Performance Monitoring API, MonitorProbe gives you access to data that is otherwise accessible only through a direct query to the OutSystems platform database, such as logs and timers.
+Like **Performance Monitoring API**, **MonitorProbe** gives you access to data that is otherwise accessible only through a direct query to the OutSystems platform database, such as logs and timers.

-MonitorProbe presents the raw data about application behavior and performance in an easily accessible manner for monitoring and troubleshooting.
+**MonitorProbe** presents the raw data about application behavior and performance in an easily accessible manner for monitoring and troubleshooting.
 In addition, using a tool that can import the exposed data, such as[ Microsoft Excel](https://support.microsoft.com/en-us/office/import-data-from-external-data-sources-power-query-be4330b3-5356-486c-a168-b68e9e616f5a), you can build your own visualizations and create alerts on top of the OutSystems monitoring data.

 #### Infrastructure Monitoring